mideind/GreynirEngine/doc/reference.rst

     .. py:attribute:: tree

-        Returns the best (highest-scoring) parse tree for the sentence, in a *simplified form* that is easy to work with.
+        Returns a :py:class:`SimpleTree` object representing the best (highest-scoring) parse tree for the sentence,
+        in a *simplified form* that is easy to work with.

         If the sentence has not yet been parsed, or no parse tree was found